-Most retirement plans, including 401(k)s and IRAs, are income tax–deferred, meaning that income tax is not paid until the funds are distributed to you in life, or upon your death.
-This taxation makes retirement assets among the costliest assets to distribute to loved ones.
+Most retirement plans, including 401(k)s and IRAs, are income tax–deferred, meaning that income tax is not paid until the funds are distributed to you in life or upon your death.
+This taxation makes retirement assets among the costliest assets to distribute to loved ones after life.

-Because they are subject to income taxes to your beneficiaries, retirement assets make ideal gifts to tax-exempt charitable organizations such as The Florida Keys SPCA.
-Otherwise, the income taxes on retirement assets you leave to your loved ones can be as high as 35 percent.
-This means that an IRA worth $100,000 will be worth only $65,000 by the time it reaches your heirs.
+Income taxes on retirement assets you leave to your loved ones can be as high as 35 percent.
+This means that an IRA worth $100,000 may be worth only $65,000 by the time it reaches your heirs.

 However, the naming of a charity as the beneficiary of retirement assets upon death generates no income taxes.
 The Florida Keys SPCA is tax-exempt and eligible to receive the full amount and bypass any income taxes.
 This means that in the above example, the FKSPCA would receive the full $100,000 benefit.